Pioneer ElastoSeal Katibays

-Pioneer ElastoSeal Katibays is a Philippine 3x3 basketball team which competes in the PBA 3x3, organized by the Philippines' top-flight professional league, Philippine Basketball Association.
+Pioneer ElastoSeal Katibays was a Philippine 3x3 basketball team which competes in the PBA 3x3, organized by the Philippines' top-flight professional league, Philippine Basketball Association.

 History

 Pioneer Epoxy Adhesives entered the PBA 3x3 in 2021, fielding the Pioneer Pro Tibay as a guest team.
 They were forced to forfeit two games in the opening day of the first leg of the inaugural 2021 PBA 3x3 season due to inability to secure a medical clearance from the Games and Amusements Board.
 They were able to do so the following day and remained in contention.
 For the 2022–23 season the team was renamed as the Pioneer ElastoSeal Katibays.